I’ve submitted my application to OSFC - what happens next?

 What should I prepare for my interview?

 It is a good idea to come prepared with ideas about what you might like to do in the future.
 You don’t need to have a specific plan, or even a plan at all, but a rough idea of what you would like to do after sixth form is a good starting point.
 Do you want to go to university?
 Are you more interested in a degree level apprenticeship, or maybe you want to go straight into a career.
 Whatever you want to do next, the interviewer will make sure that the courses you are interested in can help you get there.

 We will also ask why you are interested in the subjects you have chosen.
 Maybe you have always been interested in Science, or want to try something new like Sociology.
 Whatever the reason, make sure you tell your interviewer.
 It’s OK if you have chosen subjects that you are good at too- in fact, we encourage it!
 We will also look at your predicted grades, and make sure you are on track to meet the entry requirements for your subjects.
 If you are attending any extra sessions, don’t forget to tell us as this can help when we make our decision.

 You will also be able to discuss anything interesting you may have done throughout your time at school.
 This could be a part-time job, volunteering, work experience- anything you have done outside of your studies.
 We would also love to hear about any extra-curricular activities you have done in school.
 Are you a school prefect, or do you play for a team?
-If you have any certificates, bring these along as they can be a good starting point.
+If you have any documents highlighting personal achievement, or an Oldham Pledge Passport, bring these along as they can be a good starting point.